msharbaji/travix-test/README.md

+Introduction:

+This is a short description of the commands executed while deploying the test application in kubernetes with GCP.

+There is a separate detailed documentation of the entire process with step by step explanation to be shared in email.

 Step 1: Setup Cluster in GKE

 Goto terraform folder and use the provider definition(provider.tf) and cluster code(gke-cluster.tf) for cluster creation.